Skip to content

 Press Release – Patterns & Parallels

-Dr. Bondar, who was Canada’s first woman astronaut in space, is an internationally acclaimed photographer whose foundation is dedicated to environmental education.
+Dr. Bondar, who was Canada’s first female astronaut in space, is an internationally acclaimed photographer whose foundation is dedicated to environmental education.
 Her latest photography exhibit combines images from land, air and space through a partnership with NASA to tell the story of the migratory patterns of the Whooping Crane, Lesser Flamingo and Piping Plover species, which are all threatened or at risk of extinction.

-The diversity and numbers of birds are declining as our changing planet tests their fragility and resilience,” said Dr. Bondar, who is an advocate for the protection of migratory birds and their habitats.
-“People want to understand more, to reverse this alarming trend, and they need stories to bolster their commitment to the critical conservation of birds.
+“The diversity and numbers of birds are declining as our changing planet tests their fragility and resilience,” said Dr. Bondar, who is an advocate for the protection of migratory birds and their habitats.
+“People want to understand more, to reverse this alarming trend, and they need stories to bolster their commitment to the critical conservation of birds.” added Dr. Bondar.

 A staggering three billion birds have disappeared from Canada and the United States since 1970.
-The exhibition is a key part of the Roberta Bondar Foundation’s Space For Birds project, which uses photography as a tool to understand the biodiversity of nature and the impact of human actions and climate change on bird migration and habitat loss.
+The exhibition is a key part of the Roberta Bondar Foundation‘s Space for Birds project, which uses photography as a tool to understand the biodiversity of nature and the impact of human actions and climate change on bird migration and habitat loss.

-Through these images, we enter the world of bird migration, from the Western to the Eastern Hemisphere.
+“Through these images, we enter the world of bird migration, from the Western to the Eastern Hemisphere.
 Their flight corridors are so large that we cannot capture them in one image from space, whereas the aerial photographs expose secret patterns of land and water, frequented by birds.
 Given that many bird behaviours mimic our own, we understand that the value of life is shared, and we want to minimize our impact on their needed habitats to allow them to survive,” said Dr. Bondar.

 About the Roberta Bondar Foundation (RBF)